Ambro17/graphql-schema-diff/README.md

 >```
 >That should install noto emoji fonts and set is as the fallback font to render emojis 😎

+### API Reference
+You can also read the [API Reference](https://ambro17.github.io/graphql-schema-diff/) if you want to get a better understanding of the inner workings of the lib

 ## Credits
 Implementation was heavily inspired by Marc Giroux [ruby version](https://github.com/xuorig/graphql-schema_comparator) and Kamil Kisiela [js implementation](https://github.com/kamilkisiela/graphql-inspector).